Jared Grasso

-Jared Keith Grasso (born May 11, 1980) is an American college basketball coach, and head coach of the Bryant Bulldogs men's basketball team since 2018.
+Jared Keith Grasso (born May 11, 1980) is an American basketball coach who currently is the head coach at The Knox School.
+A former college basketball coach, Grasso was most recently the head coach of the Bryant Bulldogs men's basketball team from 2018 to 2023.

 Playing career

-Grasso played four years at Quinnipiac, where he ranks fifth all-time in assists, and fourth all-time in three-point field goals.
+Grasso was a four year starter and two time captain at Quinnipiac, where he ranks sixth all-time in assists, sixth all-time in three-point field goals, and sixth all-time in minutes played.
 He graduated in 2002 as Quinnipiac's second 1,000-point scorer in its Division I era and was inducted into the university's Athletics Hall of Fame in 2014.

 Coaching career

 After graduation, Grasso joined the coaching staff at Hofstra, where he was a graduate assistant for the 2002–03 season before moving on to Hartford for a two-year assistant coaching stint.
 He returned to his alma mater Quinnipiac for a season as an assistant coach before becoming an assistant coach under Dereck Whittenburg at Fordham.

 When Whittenburg was fired on December 3, 2009, Grasso took over head coaching duties on an interim basis for the Rams for the remainder of the season.
 At 29 years old Grasso was then the youngest Division 1 coach in the country.

-Grasso was not retained by Fordham on a full-time basis, and joined Tim Cluess's staff at Iona as an assistant coach.
-While with the Gaels, the team has appeared in five NCAA tournaments, and has won five MAAC conference tournament titles, along with three MAAC regular season titles.
+Grasso was fired by Fordham after a 1-22 record for the remainder of the season.
+He joined Tim Cluess's staff at Iona as the Associate Head Men’s Basketball coach for the 2010-2011 season.
+During his 8 years at Iona the Gaels appeared in five NCAA tournaments, and 3 NITs.
+In addition, Iona won four MAAC conference tournament titles, along with four MAAC regular season titles.

 On April 2, 2018, Grasso was named the 8th head coach in Bryant men's basketball history, and the second in the Division I era, replacing Tim O'Shea.

 Grasso led the Bulldogs to one of the nation's biggest turnarounds.
 The Bulldogs were the only team in the nation to triple its win total.
-Grasso was recognized as a finalist for the Joe B. Hall Award as the nation's top first year head coach.
+Grasso was recognized as a finalist for the Joe B. Hall Award as the nation's top first-year head coach.

 In the 2020–21 season Grasso was named the USBWA District 1 Coach of the Year, while leading Bryant to its best record in the program's D1 history.

 In the 2021–2022 season Grasso was named NEC Coach of the Year, while leading Bryant to its best season in program history, winning 22 games and winning the regular season and conference tournament titles.